 Taught by a Stanford-educated, ex-Googler and an IIT, IIM - educated ex-Flipkart lead analyst.
 This team has decades of practical experience in quant trading, analytics and e-commerce.

 This course is a down-to-earth, shy but confident take on machine learning techniques that you can put to work today

 Let’s parse that.

-The course is down-to-earth : it makes everything as simple as possible - but not simpler
+This python machine learning video tutorial is down-to-earth : it makes everything as simple as possible - but not simpler

 The course is shy but confident : It is authoritative, drawn from decades of practical experience -but shies away from needlessly complicating stuff.